All Episodes

 I frankly do not think that's what this is about.

-What what I think this is about is what it's always been about with the American left, which is discrediting the U.S. military.
+What I think this is about is what it's always been about with the American left, which is discrediting the U.S. military.

-This is this is nothing more than an attack on the U.S. military, and the very fact that there's not one mention of the Obama administration in any ninety-one thousand pages, is that what we've got?
+And the very fact that there's not one mention of the Obama administration in any 91,000 pages?

 91,000 pages with more to come, and not one mention of the Obama administration.